 Out on N.C.
 12 about 7 miles north of the village are the Ocracoke Pony Pens.
 You can see the horses here in their pens, but just look, don’t touch.
 If you want to explore the natural side of Ocracoke, don’t miss the Hammock Hills Nature Trail, a ¾-mile trail through maritime forest and salt marsh.
 You’ll find it just across from the NPS Campground entrance.

 Other things to do on Ocracoke Island include sailing tours, dolphin cruises, fishing charters, air tours, kayak tours and rentals, surfing lessons, yoga, getting a massage, shopping, sipping a latte or nothing.

 Ocracoke is such a quiet little village, you’d think they’d roll up the sidewalks at night.
 But there is plenty of nightlife.
 Several restaurants stay open late, and many have live entertainment in the summer months especially.

 If you can, catch the Ocrafolk Opry.
-A couple of times a week in the summer the Opry is presented by Molasses Creek, a local band that’s nationally famous, and friends at Deepwater Theater on Schoolhouse Road.
+On Thursday evenings in the summer, the Opry is presented by Molasses Creek, a local band that’s nationally famous, and friends at Deepwater Theater on Schoolhouse Road.
 You’ll hear bluegrass and folk music, a few tall tales and have a great time in this screened-porch setting.